openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         | expression '|' expression
         ;

-These operators have different precedence starting with the highest precedence of ':math:`&`' to the lowest of ':math:`|`'.
+These operators have different precedence.
+The operator '&' has the highest, and ':math:`|`' has the lowest precedence.

 The operators group left-to-right.
 Each operator is commutative if the operand expressions have no side effects, and associative.

-The bitwise and logical operators can compare two operands of a numeric type or two operands of the *boolean* type.
+The bitwise and logical operators can compare two operands of a numeric type, or two operands of the *boolean* type.
 A compile-time error occurs otherwise.

 .. index::